ReconCycle/reconcycle.github.io/docs/standalone/gpio/raspi_ros.md

 These auxiliary devices are controlled by the modules' microcomputers.
 When the designed module is connected to the ROS network for the first time, the "Equipment Manager" allows easy configuration of the new equipment, which can then be controlled via the "Equipment Server".

-The last two modules serve as a mounting platform for the two Franka Emika Panda robots.
-When the module with the robot is connected to the ReconCycle cell via Plug-and-Produce connectors, the robot control computer mounted in the module launches the robot control action servers, which are needed to control the robot via the ReconCycle cell ROS network.
-The auxiliary devices on the robot modules, such as tool changers and tools mounted on the robot, are controlled by the module's microcomputer, just like the auxiliary equipment on the other two modules.